samaraaugust/A03/README.md

 1. Now that you have Git and Webstorm installed on your computer and your Github account is set up, let's connect Git to Webstorm.
 First open up Webstorm, then go to Webstorm’s settings which can be accessed by pressing the (Ctrl+Alt+S).

-1. Aftwards, go to Version Control and press Git then choose the location where the git.exe file is located.
+1. Afterwards, go to Version Control and press Git then choose the location where the git.exe file is located.

 1. In order to ensure that Git is successfully connected to Webstorm, after completing the previous steps there should be a message that is displayed, “Git Executed Successfully”.